ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 ```

 These will help us compare `NinjaEntity` to `Ninja` as well as to create `NinjaEntity` classes.
-All of our tests will be executed over HTTP against a real running instance of our Web API so we cant just compare mocked references anymore.
+All of our tests will be executed over HTTP against a real running instance of our Web API, so we can't just compare mocked references anymore.

 Lets proceed method by method.